j256/spring-request-doclet/README.txt

 HOW TO USE WITH MAVEN

-To use this doclet you will need to include something like the following into your Maven pom.xml or run the javadoc command
+To use this doclet you will need to include something like the following into your Maven pom.xml and execute 'mvn site' or run the javadoc command by hand.

   <reporting>
     <plugins>